 The Model Budget and BPG are developed to assist councils in the preparation of financial statements for inclusion in their annual budget process.
-In accordance with the Local Government (Planning and Reporting) Regulations 2020 the financial statements in a council budget must be in the form set out in the Local Government Model Financial Report (LGMFR).
+In accordance with the regulations the financial statements in a council budget must be in the form set out in the Local Government Model Financial Report (LGMFR).

-Local Government Victoria (LGV) would like to take this opportunity to thank the Local Government Finance Professionals (FinPro) for convening and resourcing a working group to guide the development of the Model Budget this year.
-LGV would also like to acknowledge the contributions of Crowe Australasia to the update of this year's edition of this BPG and the Model Budget.
+Local Government Victoria (LGV) would like to take this opportunity to thank the Local Government Finance Professionals (FinPro) for their contributions to the working group that guided the development of the Model Budget this year.
+LGV would also like to acknowledge the contributions of Crowe Australasia to the update of this year's edition of the BPG and the Model Budget.

-The changes made to the 2021-22 Model Budget include:
+The main changes made to the 2022-23 Model Budget include: